Who is ZEVIP for?

 Light, Medium and Heavy-Duty Vehicle Fleets: including fleets of taxis, car rentals, municipal vehicles, car sharing, last-mile delivery trucks, school buses, refuse trucks, public utility vehicles, etc.

 Multi-Unit Residential Buildings (MURBs): any residential building with at least three (3) dwelling units.

 The most important nuance of ZEVIP is that it is a multi-phase, RFP-based program.
-While the overall program addresses many use cases, specific RFPs will only address 2 or 3 use cases at a time.
-If your business is seeking funding to deploy workplace EV chargers and you apply to the public places & on-street RFP, your application will be rejected—and vice versa.
+While the overall program addresses many use cases, specific RFPs will address different use-cases at different times.
+If your business is seeking funding to deploy workplace EV chargers and you apply to the fleet RFP, your application will be rejected—and vice versa.

 Here is a detailed breakdown of the past, current, and planned future rounds of ZEVIP: